Lexamenrf44/Lexamenrf44/README.md

 </div>

 My name is Alexander.
 I am certified Senior Quality Assurance Engineer with 5+ years of expertise, managing various projects in different IT-fields:
-- Finance,
+- Financial technology (FinTech),
-- Clearing houses,
-- Social networks,
+- Artificial Inteligence,
+- Internet of Things (IoT),
-- Customs
+- Digital Customs
-- Business Banking

 I am well versed with different software development methodologies, including agile, devops, waterfall V-type and rapid.
 Focused on providing flawless product to benefit the end users by writing java test-scripts in Postman or Groovy test-scripts in SoapUI.
 Extensively experienced in the full life cycle of software desing, including code review, Oracle / PostgreSQL database surfing, business and functional requirement analysis.
 Detail-oriented in terms of user behavior patterns.